COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Medications may include the following:

 In addition to these medications, opioids may offer relief from abdominal pain.
 If proctitis is present, a steroid foam given rectally may offer relief from symptoms.
-Finally, if patients with pancreatic cancer are experiencing diarrhea during radiation therapy, they will be evaluated for oral pancreatic enzyme replacement, as deficiencies in these enzymes alone can cause diarrhea.
+Finally, if patients with pancreatic cancer have diarrhea during radiation therapy, they will be evaluated for oral pancreatic enzyme replacement, as deficiencies in these enzymes alone can cause diarrhea.

 The role of nutrition